Back to blog

 The challenge with pure self-study is that you can read the same 13 pages ten times and still hold a subtle misunderstanding that costs you marks.
 When the pass mark is 85%, those subtleties matter.
 You need something that tests your understanding, not just your memory.

-Aris prepares you for PSM I through conversation rather than cramming.
-The AI tutor presents scenarios and asks what you'd do.
+Aris prepares you for PSM I through real conversation rather than cramming.
+Aris presents scenarios and asks what you'd do.
 Your response shows whether you genuinely understand the principle or whether you've just memorised the wording.
-When there's a gap, the tutor addresses it in the moment.
-That's the kind of depth the exam demands, and it's hard to develop alone from a short document.
+When there's a gap, Aris addresses it in the moment.
+That's the kind of depth the exam demands, and it's hard to develop alone from a 13-page document.

-Here's the thing about being a Scrum Master though: the exam tests your knowledge of the framework, but the job tests something completely different.
-It tests your ability to facilitate conversations, handle conflict, coach people through change, and stand your ground when a manager wants to skip the retrospective because "we're too busy."
+Here's the thing about being a Scrum Master.
+The exam tests your knowledge of the framework.
+The job tests something completely different.
+It tests your ability to facilitate conversations, handle conflict, coach people through change, and stand your ground when a manager wants to skip the retrospective because "we're too busy".
 Those are people skills, and they're what separates a certified Scrum Master from a good one.
-With Aris Pro+, you can practise those conversations through voice simulations before they're happening for real.
-A developer who's disengaged during planning.
-A stakeholder pressuring the team to add scope mid-Sprint.
-A Product Owner who can't prioritise.
-You get scored feedback on how you handled each situation, which builds the facilitation instincts that no amount of reading can give you.

 References